Kitesurfing at Weston-super-Mare

 About this spot

-Weston-super-Mare sits on the Somerset coast facing the Bristol Channel — one of the most extreme tidal environments in the world, with a tidal range of up to 12 metres.
-That range defines everything about kitesurfing here: at low water the sea retreats to the horizon and the beach becomes a vast expanse of sand and mudflat; at high water there is a decent stretch of workable sea.
-Sessions must be planned tightly around mid to high tide.
+Weston-super-Mare sits on the Somerset coast at the mouth of the Bristol Channel — an environment defined by one of the most extreme tidal ranges anywhere in the world.
+The Bristol Channel tidal range reaches 10 metres or more at Weston, which is the second greatest rise and fall of tide globally after the Bay of Fundy in Canada.
+This single fact shapes every aspect of kitesurfing here: at low water the sea retreats to a distant horizon and the beach becomes a vast expanse of firm sand and mudflat.
+At high water, a usable stretch of sea opens up and the wind picks up off the channel.
+Sessions must be planned entirely around the tide.

 Hazards

-Extreme tidal range — stranding risk on falling tide · Strong tidal currents in the channel · Swimmers and beach users on main beach in summer · Grand Pier and Birnbeck Island at north end · Sandbanks exposed at low water
+Extreme tidal range (10m+) — stranding risk if caught on a falling tide · Strong tidal currents in the channel · Bristol Channel venturi can cause sudden wind speed increases · Grand Pier and Birnbeck Island structures at north end · Swimmers and beach users on main beach in summer · BKSA or Wind Wheels & Waves membership required for Uphill kite zone

-There are several large seafront car parks along Marine Parade and the esplanade, managed by North Somerset Council.
-Parking charges apply year-round; charges increase in summer.
-Check the North Somerset Council parking pages for current charges and locations.
+Weston-super-Mare is reached via the M5 (junction 21) or A370 from Bristol.
+The Uphill kite zone at the south end of the beach is accessed via Uphill Road South or Uphill Wharf; postcode BS23 4XZ for the Uphill area.
+Several large seafront car parks run along Marine Parade and the esplanade, managed by North Somerset Council, with year-round charges that increase in summer.
+See the North Somerset Council parking pages for current charges and locations.

 Check live conditions at Weston-super-Mare